Richard O. Covey: NASA career

 Selected as an astronaut candidate by NASA in January 1978, Covey became an astronaut in August 1979.
 A veteran of four space flights, STS-51-I in 1985, STS-26 in 1988, STS-38 in 1990, and STS-61 in 1993, Covey has logged over 646 hours in space.
+He was the last member of his astronaut class—the 1978 NASA Group 8—to make his first spaceflight.

 Prior to the first flight of the Space Shuttle, he provided astronaut support in Orbiter engineering development and testing.
 He was a T-38 chase pilot for the second and third Shuttle flights and support crewman for the first operational Shuttle flight, STS-5.
-Covey also served as Mission Control spacecraft communicator (CAPCOM) for Shuttle Missions STS-5, 6, 61-B, 61-C, and 51-L (it was his voice that said the now infamous words, "Challenger, go at throttle up" shortly before the Space Shuttle Challenger disaster).
+Covey also served as Mission Control spacecraft communicator (CAPCOM) for Shuttle missions STS-5, 6, 61-B, 61-C, and 51-L (it was his voice that said the now infamous words, ", go at throttle up" shortly before the Space Shuttle Challenger disaster).
 During 1989, he was Chairman of NASA's Space Flight Safety Panel.
 He has held additional technical assignments within the NASA Astronaut Office, and has also served as Acting Deputy Chief of the Astronaut Office, and Acting Deputy Director of Flight Crew Operations.